Architlall/TDOC-Esolang/README.md

 ### File Input/Output in programming :

-Now this is one of the most important portions of the code, as we shall be writing the code on a .txt file so your transpiler shall read the esolang-code from the file line by line and parse each line as collection of characters.

 While handling files we should take care of the commands that are used with them,which generally are associated with read/write operations..

 In Read only operations it can read each line of string which is written in another file and character by character arranges it to form each line in the file

-In Write Operations we can modify the file by inscribing out given texts in the file and changing the file from the parent file.
+In write operations, we can work out by rendering or parsing the text lines by manipulating the string statements and writing them in a file.

-In the given objective we shall use both operations , first reading from the input txt file and parsing each sentence and writing it on another file which is compiled as a C file then gives the output.
+In the project as we shall be writing the code on a .txt file so your transpiler script shall read the esolang-code from the file line by line and parse each line as collection of characters, so here we shall take each line as an input from the base .txt file and parse it accordingly and store it in a container which shall allow us to make changes in the placement of values whenever writing in th result file at last (this seems un-necessary and rather it is more practical to just inject code inside the output file directly but there's a catch to do so which we'll get through later..)

 ## Step 1 : INITIAL STEPS : WRITING A HELLO WORLD OR PRINTING PROGRAM IN  THE ESOLANG